 or by areas to be cleaned: HVAC unit cleaning, registers or air handlers, returns & sanitizing

 Does ProAir offer a Rotary Brush System?

-YES!
+NO!
 Nearly all residential ducting consists of a thin, flexible plastic lining, which is easily damaged by rotary bushing.
-But many commercial metal ducts need a brush tool to clean some types of commercial ducting and is offered as an add on to any of our cleaning packages.
+But some commercial metal ducts may need a brush tool to help clean some types of commercial ducting however ProAir no longer recommends a brush system due to the liability of damaging ducting.

 Why should I add air duct cleaning to my business?